MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/findoperator.md

 ### Term lookup across all tables in all databases in the cluster

-The next query finds all rows from all tables in all databases in which any column includes the word `Kusto`.
+The query finds all rows from all tables in all databases in which any column includes the word `Kusto`.
 This query is a [cross-database](./cross-cluster-or-database-queries.md) query.
 The resulting records are transformed according to the [output schema](#output-schema).